Electronic voting in Brazil: Development

 UE 2000 transparent prototype.
 Brazilian voting machine developed by Diebold-Procomp and used in the October 2000 municipal elections.

 The first Brazilian voting machines were developed in 1996 by a Brazilian partnership of three companies Omnitech (previously known as TDA), Microbase and Unisys do Brasil attending the Superior Electoral Court (TSE) RFP for the Brazilian Elections in 1996.
 This machine was a modified IBM PC 80386 compatible clone, known as UE96.
 In 1998, Diebold-Procomp, Microbase and Samurai (formerly known as Omnitech) partnered to produce UE98.
 In 2000, Microbase and Diebold-Procomp developed the UE2000 together.
 In 2000, Brazil completed the first completely automated election.

-The original operating system was VirtuOS, similar to DOS and includes multitasking support, was developed by Microbase.
+The original operating system was VirtuOS, similar to MS-DOS and includes multitasking support, was developed by Microbase.
 It was used in the 1996, 1998 and 2000 elections.
 In 2002, Unisys was unable to renew their partnership with Microbase, and were unable to reuse the VirtuOS based code.
 Microsoft stepped in, and provided licenses for the Windows CE operating system free of charge.
 In 2008, under initiative from the TSE Electronic voting team migrated to a Linux (dubbed UEnux) OS to reduce costs and take full control of development cycle.
 It was incorrectly reported by the press that the UEnux project was carried out by Diebold/Procomp.